 Educating yourself about addiction can give you a better understanding of what your loved one may be going through.
 Addiction is defined as a chronic, relapsing brain disorder characterized by compulsive drug-seeking and drug use despite negative consequences.
 Addiction requires treatment just like any other chronic health conditions such as asthma, type 2 diabetes, and hypertension.

-Knowing how drug dependence and addiction affects the brain can clue you into what your loved one needs in terms of support and treatment.
+Knowing how drug dependence and addiction affect the brain can clue you into what your loved one needs in terms of support and treatment.